Pneumatic (Gnosticism)

 Such was also the use made of the latter word by Tertullian, who in his latest works, written after his Montanism had involved him in complete separation from the church, habitually uses the word Psychici to designate those from whom he had separated.

 Descriptive term in religious studies

 In the academic study of religion and mysticism more generally, pneumatic has been used as a classification term to define similar trends in wider contexts.
 For example, Joseph G. Weiss describes "A Circle of Pneumatics in Pre-Hasidism", in the context of Jewish mysticism.
-Here the pneumatic group have minor prophetic powers ("Ruah Ha-qodesh" in Jewish parlance), such as revealing the sins of their fellows.
+Here the pneumatic group have minor prophetic powers ("Ruach Ha-qodesh" or "Ruach HaKodesh" (etc.) in Jewish parlance), such as revealing the sins of their fellows.
 However they decide to renounce use of this, probably in response to communal suspicion in the wake of the Sabbatean Kabbalistic heresy.
 The Baal Shem Tov, founder of Hasidism, seeks recognition in the group, but is initially hindered by his lower status as a Baal Shem exorcist.